TheRook/subbrute/README.md

 More Information
 =====================

-The 'names.txt' list  was created using some creative Google hacks with additions from the community.
-SubBrute has a feature to build your own subdomain lists by matching sub-domains with regular expression and sorting by frequency of occurrence:

- - python subroute.py -f full.html > my_subs.txt

-names.txt contains 31298 subdomains.  subs_small.txt was stolen from fierce2 which contains 1896 subdomains.
+names.txt contains 101,010 subdomains.  subs_small.txt was stolen from fierce2 which contains 1896 subdomains.
 If you find more subdomains to add,  open a bug report or pull request and I'll be happy to add them.

 No install required for Windows,  just cd into the 'windows' folder: